Football Manager 2023 Pep Guardiola’s Barcelona Tiki-Taka Extreme Possession Tactic 2-3-2-3 / 2-1-4-3

 The set formation dictates how the players will position themselves in the defensive phase of play meaning that the choice of formation will determine how you will defend with the help of player duties.

-The many lines of play make it harder for the opposing team to play their way through the centre of the pitch forcing them to play more direct and on the counter which might be uncomfortable for them.
+With the 2-3-2-3 tactic and the use of specific playmaking roles and duties I’m able to create a system that position players in many lines of play – making it harder for the opposing team to play their way through the centre of the pitch, and forces them to play more direct and on the counter which might be uncomfortable for them.
 By forcing the opposition to make rushed decisions and play more direct, the aim is to increase the teams’ likeliness to intercept passes and pick up loose balls.

 The basic 2-3-2-3 formation you can download below has become one of my favourite systems as the movements from the players (with correct player preferred moves) exploit spaces in a way that you can easily get into the final third by neatly threaded passes which looks to split the lines open.